johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 In summary, the study revealed that

-> **The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission as a community of disciples, called, equipped and chosen to serve God's eternal purpose.**
+> **The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission: as a community of disciples, called, equipped and chosen to serve God's eternal purpose.**

 ## Discussions [commissioning]